-- Gain a better understanding of events, as well as what they mean.
-For instance, we can correlate power outage events or voltage alarms with the transformers involved to identify faulty or aging infrastructure.
-And we can roll trucks between 8 AM and 4 PM, Monday to Friday on non-storm days. - Generate new customer insights - Size distribution assets - Implement preventive maintenance techniques - Forecast and build predictive models for demand program planning - Develop new rate plans and services for customers - Address Line Loss in a meaningful and impactful way
+- Gain a better understanding of Events, as well as what they mean. - For instance, we can correlate power outage events or voltage alarms with the transformers involved to identify faulty or aging infrastructure. - We can roll trucks between 8 a.m. and 4 p.m., Monday to Friday on non-storm days. - Generate new customer insights - Size distribution assets - Implement preventive maintenance techniques - Forecast and build predictive models for demand program planning - Develop new rate plans and services for customers - Address Line Loss in a meaningful and impactful way